-- The ST writer shall describe how R.AuthorisationData is used to activate signing keys in the Cryptographic Module - This is described below in an application note.
+• From [2]: The ST writer shall describe how R.AuthorisationData is used to activate signing keys in the Cryptographic Module

+- This is described below in an application note.

-- The ST writer shall describe how the DTBS/R(s) is supplied to the TOE.
-It can be either in this function or using FDP\ACC.1/Supply DTBS/R The DTBS/R is supplied through the SSA interface. - Signing key deactivating means that the signer shall authorise any subsequent use of it - When the DTBS/R is supplied by the SSA, it will be kept for this user and a Transaction ID will be returned.
+- From [2]: The ST writer shall describe how the DTBS/R(s) is supplied to the TOE.
+It can be either in this function or using FDP_ACC.1/Supply DTBS/R - This note is satisfied by the TOE.
+The DTBS/R is supplied through the SSA interface. - From [2]: Signing key deactivating means that the signer shall authorise any subsequent use of it

+This note is satisfied by the TOE.

+- When the DTBS/R is supplied by the SSA, it will be kept for this user and a Transaction ID will be returned.
 The transaction ID is randomly generated by the TOE and will be provided to this operation by the SSA.
-The replied digital signature will be collected by the SSA. - The SSA will supply the SAML Token.
-Only after proper validation of SAML Token, the TOE authorises access to the signer's key according to the supplied R.SigningKeyID.
+The TOE will check that a proper DTBS/R is bound to the given transaction ID.
+The replied digital signature will be collected by the SSA. - The SSA will supply the SAML Token signed either IDP that has verified the Signer's factors. • Only after proper validation of SAML Token, the TOE authorises access to the signer's key according to the supplied R.SigningKeyID.
 Only for the specific usage, the signing key will perform the digital signature operation and reply with a digital signature.